autistic-symposium/surfline-pipeline-aws-py/README.md

          }]
 ```

-4. Retrieve the cam rewind source files from the origin S3 bucket (downloading them on disk).
+4. retrieve the cam rewind source files from the **origin S3 bucket** (downloading them to the lambda function's available disk)

-5. Use ffmpeg to trim and merge clips into a single clip and to create several thumbnails.
+5. leverage **[ffmpeg](https://ffmpeg.org/)** to trim and merge clips into a single clip and to create several thumbnails

-6. If the clips are available, store them in the destination S3 bucket.
+6. if the clips are available, store them in the **destination S3 bucket**

-7. If the clips are not available, send a SQS message back to the queue, similar to the initial SQS, with a visibility timeout.
+7. if the clips are not available, send a **SQS message back to the queue**, similar to the initial SQS, with a visibility timeout

-8. Call the camera API with endpoint `/cameras/clips` to update the information about the new clip and send a SNS message with the resulting metadata.
-An example of SNS message:
+8. call the camera API with endpoint `/cameras/clips` to update the information about the new clip and send a SNS message with the resulting metadata. an example of SNS message:

 ```json
        {